Wealden Line: Lewes Viaduct

 Another element in the closure decision was the condition of Lewes Viaduct.
 The Ministry of Transport had been advised in 1964 by its Divisional Road Engineer that the condition of the viaduct would entail high maintenance costs in the near future.
 In June 1965, the Engineer reported again that the bridges and viaduct on the line between Barcombe Mills and Lewes were in need of expensive repairs.
 A speed limit of 10 mph was introduced on the viaduct in September 1967.
 In March 1968, BRB informed the Ministry that unless the section of line between Lewes and the start of the Hamsey Loop could be eliminated by the end of the year, either by rebuilding the Hamsey Loop or by closing the line, emergency remedial work would be required.

-On 13 December 1968, BRB's engineers held a meeting at the viaduct.
+On 13 December 1968, BRB's engineers conducted a special investigation of the viaduct.
 On 16 December, BRB announced that, for safety reasons and as a short-term measure, only the down line could be used by a shuttle service and a revised timetable was introduced to reflect this.
 On 23 February 1969, this service ceased and was replaced by an emergency bus service.
+BRB's timetabling announcements were criticised by the Traffic Commissioners as giving the impression that a decision on the line's future had been taken before their enquiry was over.

 Post-closure

+Lewes Relief Road

 Within weeks of the line closing, an embankment carrying the line was cut through in preparation of the first stage of the Lewes Relief Road.
 The remaining bridges from Lewes station to Cliffe High Street and the viaduct over the River Ouse were also demolished.
 Construction of the Phoenix Causeway was completed in summer 1969, but stages two and three of the Lewes Relief Road project were scrapped; the Council chose instead to link up with the town's new bypass by building Cuilfail Tunnel, which opened in November 1980.
 A 2001 report by the Environment Agency noted the detrimental effect of the Phoenix Causeway on the town by blocking the floodplain, contributing greatly to the floods of October 2000.
 As the bypass cut across the railway alignment, the Council's County Engineer gave an undertaking on 11 December 1978 to "pay for the cost of a new bridge and other works over the Uckfield By-pass should the Lewes-Uckfield Railway Line ever be re-opened."

+Hamsey Loop

 John Peyton, the Conservative Minister for Transport Industries, confirmed on 5 February 1973 that the powers granted by the British Railways Act 1966 in respect of the Hamsey Loop had expired on 31 December 1972.
 East Sussex County Council agreed nevertheless to safeguard the trackbed against development.
 However, the Council declined British Rail's offer to acquire the alignment for £1 in the 1970s and much of the trackbed was consequently disposed of by British Rail in the 1980s for a few thousand pounds.

-In 1991, Uckfield station was resited on the eastern side of the level crossing over the High Street.
-The track across the road was removed by East Sussex County Council despite concerns that this action would create an obstacle to reopening the line in terms of the loss of any grandfather rights.